 Waukegan Harbor is a federally-authorized and federally-maintained harbor that was constructed in the late 1800s to serve the Lake County area.
 The harbor is a designated port of refuge for boats caught in severe storms.
 Land use in the immediate area is marine-recreational and industrial.
 Several industries still use the harbor to deliver raw material (gypsum, cement) from Michigan to make wallboard and concrete in manufacturing facilities located directly on the harbor.
 Pleasure boaters are served by a private marina located at the north end of the harbor and the Waukegan Port District also maintains a small craft mooring area in the harbor's central area.
 The city of Waukegan maintains a public beach on Lake Michigan southeast of the WCP site and adjacent to the harbor's entrance channel.

 In the early 1900s, a wood-treating plant operated on the WCP site, followed by a manufactured gas plant in the 1920s and a coke oven gas plant in the 1940s.
 The WCP site was purchased and the coke plant was disassembled by OMC in approximately 1972.
-Contamination at the WCP site was discovered during OMC's harbor cleanup in 1990.
-It has arsenic and polyaromatic hydrocarbon (PAH) soil contamination and the groundwater is contaminated with high levels of ammonia, arsenic, benzene, and phenol.
+Contamination at the WCP site was discovered during OMC's harbor cleanup in the early 1990s.
+The WCP site has arsenic and polyaromatic hydrocarbon (PAH) soil contamination and the groundwater is contaminated with high levels of ammonia, arsenic, benzene, and phenol.

 After OMC declared bankruptcy, the city of Waukegan purchased the WCP site and then the OMC Plant 2 site from the bankruptcy estate as part of its plan to revitalize its lakefront.
-It hopes to build townhomes and condominiums on the WCP and OMC Plant 2 sites - once any necessary environmental cleanup actions are completed.
+Waukegan plans to build townhomes and condominiums on the WCP and OMC Plant 2 sites - once any necessary environmental cleanup actions are completed.